luigidifraiawork/amazon-bedrock-agentcore-samples/02-use-cases/local-prototype-to-agentcore/agentcore_app/README.md

 This deploys the FastAPI application using AWS SAM and creates all necessary resources including Lambda function, API Gateway, and permissions.

-Create an API key, a usage plan associated to your API/stage, and link the API key to the usage plan.

 ### 2. Setup the MCP Server with AgentCore Gateway

 Next, configure the AWS Bedrock AgentCore Gateway to expose the insurance API as an MCP tool: